The difference between driving a car and a truck is never more apparent as when driving up or down a long or steep hill.

 What safety risks and factors should heavy vehicle drivers be aware of?

-- Drivers must consider the type of road surface and the length and gradient of the hill.
-Dry well-maintained asphalt is easier to negotiate.
+Drivers must consider the type of road surface and the length and gradient of the hill they are driving on.
+Dry, well-maintained asphalt is easier to negotiate.

-- Tyres – incorrect tyre pressure or bald or badly worn tyres affect the vehicles traction and can slip or blow out under certain conditions.
+Incorrect tyre pressure or bald or badly worn tyres affect the vehicle’s traction and can slip or blow out under certain conditions.

-- Speed - driving heavy vehicle combinations at the correct approach speed is vital as it reduces the chance of missing a gear change, selecting the wrong gear or failing to get up a hill due to lack of power.
+Driving heavy vehicle combinations at the correct approach speed is vital as it reduces the chance of missing a gear change, selecting the wrong gear, or failing to get up a hill due to lack of power.

-- Brakes and the roadworthiness of vehicle - always conduct daily pre-start vehicle and trailer checks and perform a more thorough weekly vehicle combination maintenance inspection.
-If in doubt contact the nearest Rentco service depot.
+Always conduct daily pre-start vehicle and trailer checks and perform a more thorough weekly vehicle combination maintenance inspection.
+If in doubt, contact your nearest Rentco service depot.